 - 1. Apportion the total insurance refund to members pro-rata to their insurance premiums paid. - 2.
 Apply each member's insurance surplus as needed, to fund its health, dental, and paramedical deficit. - 3.
-Allocate a portion of each member's health, dental, and paramedical surplus, to cover the deficits of those members with remaining deficits and to cover the operating expenses of the Co-operative. - 4.
-Retain a portion of each member's surplus, to fund the Health and Dental reserve (see Note 7) - 5.
+Allocate a portion of each member's health, dental, and paramedical surplus to cover the deficits of those members with remaining deficits and to cover the operating expenses of the Co-operative. - 4.
+Retain a portion of each member's surplus to fund the Health and Dental reserve (see Note 6). - 5.
+Retain a portion of each member's surplus after reserve contributions to fund the Growth Incentive for the Distribution Channel (see Note 7). - 6.
 Pay out the balance of each member's surplus as a patronage dividend.